 What are spurs used for?

 Riders use spurs to communicate with their horse.
 While spurs are most commonly associated with cowboy culture, they are a valuable tool for various riding disciplines.
-When used correctly, they can help a rider achieve subtle and effective communication with their horse.
+They can help a rider achieve subtle and effective communication with their horse when used correctly.